John Gilling

 John Gilling (29 May 1912 – 22 November 1984) was an English film director and screenwriter, born in London.
-He was known for his horror movies, especially those he made for Hammer Films, for whom he directed The Shadow of the Cat (1961), The Plague of the Zombies (1966), The Reptile (1966) and The Mummy's Shroud (1967), among others.
+He was known for his horror movies, especially those he made for Hammer Films, for whom he directed The Shadow of the Cat (1961), The Plague of the Zombies (1966), The Reptile (1966) and The Mummy's Shroud (1967).
+Elsewhere he directed Cross of the Devil (1975), among others.

 Biography

 Gilling left a job in England with an oil company at the age of 17 and spent a period in Hollywood, working in the film industry some of the time, before returning to England in 1933.
 He entered the British film industry immediately as an editor and assistant director, starting with Father O'Flynn.
 He served in the Royal Navy in the Second World War.